The North Mississippi Guide to Professional Home Pest Control

 We believe in an integrated pest management approach.
 We’ll inspect your lawn and landscape for pest problems and recommend applications as needed or during high insect pressure.

-Plus, we offer other lawn care and tree and shrub care services, such as fertilization and weed control, that can enhance your plants’ health and restore them from damage.
-While we’re on your property taking care of your lawn and landscape, we will continue to monitor for pests to ensure they stay away.
+Plus, we offer other lawn care and tree and shrub care services, such as fertilization and weed control, to enhance your plants’ health and help them recover from damage.
+While we’re on your property taking care of your lawn and landscape, we will continue to monitor for pests to keep them away.

-These days, it’s not uncommon for homeowners to attempt some do-it-yourself pest control in Memphis.
-Various products are advertised as being easy and safe to use.
-You may even wonder why you would spend money on a pest control company to take care of bugs in Tennessee if you can do it yourself.
+These days, it’s not uncommon for homeowners to attempt some do-it-yourself pest control in Tupelo, Oxford & New Albany, MS. Various products are advertised as being easy and safe to use.
+You may even wonder why you would spend money on a pest control company to handle bugs in North MS when you can do it yourself.

-Professional pest control tends to have a lot of advantages over do-it-yourself pest control.
+Professional pest control has many advantages over do-it-yourself pest control.

 Fighting insects requires knowledge of all the pests that can invade your lawn, landscape, and home, their regular patterns and hangouts and the best ways to control them.
 Experience also means knowing how to monitor pests and care for areas susceptible to repeat pest invasion.

 This is in addition to regular pest control treatments designed to ensure pests stay away.
-Professionals have spent years studying and managing these pests, so they know what they’re doing, while the DIY approach may suffer from a lack of this deep knowledge.
+Professionals have spent years studying and managing these pests, so they know what they’re doing, while the DIY approach may lack this deep knowledge.

 DIY pest control also involves understanding products.
 It is essential to read instructions and follow label directions while doing this.
 Using more product than necessary is never the right solution to your pest problem.